daleonpz/Notes/fh-dortmund/01-DPS.md

 - Active Mode: physical element is monitoring the cyber element, but the cyber element has a directive actuation in the physical element.

 ## Application domain
-- Healtcare, agriculture, robotics, transportation, energy, process control.
+- Healthcare, agriculture, robotics, transportation, energy, process control.
 - In general, any "X by wire(less)", where X is anything that is physical in nature
 - CPS will transform how we interact with the physical world just like the internet transformed how we interact with one another
 - CPS everywhere:
-    - Expectation: 24/7 availability, 100% reliability, 100% connectivity, instantanous response, remember everything forever
+    - Expectation: 24/7 availability, 100% reliability, 100% connectivity, instantaneous response, remember everything forever
     - For all humans: all social, economical, cultural classes
     - Numbers: from individual persons up to populations